cypress-io/cypress/docs/source/faq/questions/general-questions.md

 ## {% fa fa-angle-right %} What operating systems do you support?

-The desktop application can be installed in OSX and Linux. {% issue 74 'Windows is not yet supported' %}, although you can use Cypress if you install a Linux VM using something like VirtualBox or using a Docker image.
+The desktop application can be {% url "installed" installing-cypress %} in OSX and Linux. {% issue 74 'Windows is not yet supported' %}, although you can use Cypress if you install a Linux VM using something like {% url "VirtualBox" https://www.virtualbox.org/ %} or using a {% url "Docker image" userland-extensions#Docker %}.

 ## {% fa fa-angle-right %} Do you support native mobile apps?

-Cypress would never be able to run on a native mobile app, but would be able to run in a web view.
+Cypress would never be able to run on a native mobile app, but would be able to run in a mobile web browser.
 In that mode, you'd see the commands display in a browser while you would drive the mobile device separately.
 Down the road we'll likely have first class support for this, but today it is not a current priority.

-Currently you can control the {% url `cy.viewport()` viewport %} to test responsive, mobile views in a website or web application.
+Currently you can control the viewport with the {% url `cy.viewport()` viewport %} command to test responsive, mobile views in a website or web application.

 ## {% fa fa-angle-right %} Do you support X language or X framework?